fbpx

 Denman Terrestrial Campaign

-Over the 2023-2024 summer, SAEF will take part in the Denman Terrestrial Campaign.
-Led by the Australian Antarctic Division (AAD), this major science campaign aims to study the Denman Glacier and Bunger Hills region.
+Over the 2023-2024 summer, SAEF took part in the Australian Antarctic Program’s Denman Terrestrial Campaign, a major science campaign to study the Denman Glacier and Bunger Hills region.

-For approximately eight weeks, our team will be based in a remote field camp in the Bunger Hills, a region 450 km west of Casey Station, alongside scientists and support personnel from the Australian Antarctic Division, the Australian Centre for Excellence in Antarctic Science and the Australian Antarctic Partnership Program.
+For approximately eight weeks, 9 SAEF scientists were based in a remote field camp in the Bunger Hills, a region 450 km west of Casey Station, alongside scientists and support personnel from the Australian Antarctic Division, the Australian Centre for Excellence in Antarctic Science and the Australian Antarctic Partnership Program.

-As part of this campaign, SAEF will conduct six interrelated research projects that seek to understand the region’s past, present and future and deliver insights that can inform its protection.
-The team will collect rock, soil, invertebrate and moss samples and complete drone, remote sensing and visual mapping.
+As part of this campaign, SAEF conducted six interrelated research projects to understand the region’s past, present, and future and deliver insights to inform its protection.
+The team collected rock, soil, water, and moss samples and completed drone, remote sensing, and visual mapping.

 The science will: